Zygmunt Janiszewski: Death

 Janiszewski was engaged to Janina Kelles-Krauz, daughter of Kazimierz Kelles-Krauz.
 The wedding date had been set, but he died before they could marry.
 His life was cut short by the influenza pandemic of 1918–19, at Lwów, on 3 January 1920, at age 31.
 He willed his body for medical research, and his cranium for craniological study, desiring to be "useful after his death".

 Samuel Dickstein wrote a commemorative address after Janiszewski's death, honoring his humility, kindness and dedication to his work:

 Enthusiasm and strong will characterized Janiszewski not only in his scientific work, but in his life generally.
 His active participation in the Legions, his refusal to take an oath which was incompatible with his patriotic conscience, his work in the field of education, when at a most difficult time he entered that field as an enlightened and wise worker, free of any prejudice and partiality and ardently keen only to propagate light and truth - these facts prove that in the heart of a mathematician seemingly detached from active life there glowed the purest emotions of affection and self-denial.
 If we also mention that, having very moderate needs himself, he dispensed all the means at his disposal to educate young talents, and that he bequeathed the property that he had inherited from his parents for educational purposes, and in particular for the education of outstanding individuals, then we may indeed exclaim from the bottom of our hearts that the memory of that life, devoted to the cause and interrupted so early, lives on in its results and deeds and will remain treasured and living for us, the witnesses of his work, and for generations to come.

-While Janiszewski is best remembered for his many contributions to topological mathematics in the early 20th century, for the founding of Fundamenta Mathematicae, and for his enthusiasm for teaching young minds, his loyalty to his homeland during World War I perhaps gives the greatest insight into his psyche.
-The orphans' shelter that he set up during the war doubtless saved many lives and was perhaps his greatest contribution to the world.
+While Janiszewski is best remembered for his many contributions to topological mathematics in the early 20th century, for the founding of Fundamenta Mathematicae, and for his enthusiasm for teaching young minds.

 On 3 January 2020, the 100th anniversary of his death, a researcher from Australia traveled to Lviv and met with the director of Lychakiv Cemetery.
 Restoration of the grave was arranged, and the stone was restored.
 Janiszewski is buried in field 58, plot 82 of Lychakiv Cemetery.

+Recognition

+On 7 July 1931, Janiszewski was posthumously awarded the Cross of Independence for his work toward restoring Poland’s independence.
+Janiszewski has a street named in his honour in the city of Wrocław.

+In 1982, the Polish Post issued a 12-złoty commemorative stamp featuring Janiszewski as part of the "Polish Mathematicians" series.